 Hey there, I’m Tim.
 I’ve been building and designing for the Web since… oh my… 2004 when I got my first job creating sites for a small community college in Virginia.
-Since then I’ve led great teams at companies like: 10up, Fresh Tilled Soil, Boston University, University of Southern California, and NC State.
+Since then I’ve led great teams at companies like: Ad Hoc, 10up, Fresh Tilled Soil, Boston University, University of Southern California, and NC State.
 I’ve done every job from designing & coding to directing teams and organizational leadership.

 One of my great passions has always been teaching and giving back to the community.
 During my career I have enjoyed sharing knowledge through writing, speaking, event organization, mentorship, and even hosting my own Podcast called, The Dirt.

 I believe openness and sharing are very important to moving this industry forward.
 Writing for large publications takes a lot of time, so when I have something fun to share, but I'm short on time, you can either catch me sending out articles on Twitter or writing up small tutorials on my blog.

 Although I love stepping on stage, my general rule with speaking at events is that: if I have something important to say, I’ll gladly speak about it, if not, I’ll happily step aside and let someone else share.

 So far, I’ve been lucky enough to speak at great events like: Revolve Conference, Gilbane, Future of Web Design, The Ultimate Developer Event, Future Insights Live, The Wharton UI Conference, along with many more local meet ups around Boston and LA.

 I was also fortunate enough to spend a couple semesters teaching Web Design night classes at Boston University Center for Digital Imaging Arts (one of the favorite things I’ve done with my career to date and I hope to do again one day).